kryptohaker/PyCavator/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public (CC BY-NC-SA 4.0) License.

 Under the CC BY-NC-SA 4.0 license, users are allowed to fork, modify, and distribute the project, as long as they follow the license terms.